 3 ÷ 2 = 1.5 which rounds to 2

-Regardless of which computation is used, the developer intends to build zero parking spaces, so the only change would be the amount of variance sought in this case.
+Regardless of which computation is used, the developer intends to build zero parking spaces, so the only change would be the amount of relief sought in this case.

 There was discussion at the 3/7 5B meeting about restricting residents of the building from claiming Residential Parking Permits, despite the site being on an Residential Parking Permit (RPP)-zoned block.
 The developer stated in a prehearing statement and at the 3/15 meeting that they would seek to restrict residents of the building from qualifying for RPP.